-In Christianity, we try to have an ethical “I” that doesn’t want so many things, so what’s the point?
+In Christianity, we try to have an ethical “I” that doesn’t want so many things; so what’s the point?
 Fighting selfishness seems common to all spiritual paths.

 Why do we have to renounce the atman?

-On the basis of a correct view of a conventional me, we get our lives together.
+On the basis of a correct view of a conventional “me,” we get our lives together.
 We get up in the morning; we get dressed; we make a life for ourselves; we take care of ourselves.
-But is there a dualism here of me and “I have to take care of myself?” as if they were two different things?
-And “I have to stop myself and control myself from being selfish,” as if one part of me is the judge, the disciplinarian, and the other one is the naughty part of me?
-It becomes very neurotic and leads to guilt.
+However, is there a dualism here of a “me” and a “myself” that I have to take care of, as if they were two different things?
+And “I have to stop myself and control myself from being selfish,” as if there were a “me” that is the judge, the disciplinarian, and another “me” that is the naughty one?
+Such a view is very neurotic and leads to guilt.

 In psychoanalysis, that’s the “super-ego.”

 Now, what’s “me” here?
 Well, who got up?
 I got up; it wasn’t somebody else.
-So, we can label on the continuum of this sequence of moments, made up of all these parts that are changing, “me,” and it functions.
+So, there is a self that is an imputation on the continuum of this sequence of moments, made up of all these parts that are changing, “me,” and it functions.
 It’s not just that a body gets out of bed; I get out of bed.
 There aren’t two separate things getting out of bed, a body and a “me.”
 “My body gets out, but I don’t want to get out.”
-One has to analyze quite deeply, what is the cause of our unhappiness when we have to get up in the morning?
+It’s not like that.
+We need to analyze quite deeply, what is the cause of our unhappiness when we have to get up in the morning?